uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-agent-end-to-end-journey.html.md

 The customer must make sure they are happy with the information they have provided and add any additional information they have.
 This is likely to include tax and accounting adjustments, allowances or reliefs.

 Software should present to the customer the information listed below.
-This can either be totalled up by software, but we have provided APIs for you to get it from HMRC systems as well Business Income Source Summary (BISS) for SE or property:
+This can either be totalled up by software, but we have provided APIs for you to get it from HMRC systems as well Business Income Source Summary (BISS) for self-employment or property:

 * Total Business Income
 * Total Expenses